 - But the “Restore Democracy” amendment would also prohibit labor unions from making unlimited campaign contributions.
 This is counterproductive to our interests – I strongly support labor unions.
 I come from a family of union members.
 My father; both grandfathers (one a local union leader); one grandmother; and several uncles, great uncles and cousins were all union steelworkers.
 But, truth be told, many unions are decidedly conservative.
 And even if they were not, it is best to deny all organizations the right to make unlimited contributions when allowing them to do so is at the expense of the individual’s right to democratic elections.
-In any case, it makes our effort nonpartisan, guaranteeing support from the entire political spectrum, which will hasten our victory.
+In any case, it makes our effort nonpartisan, guaranteeing support from across the political spectrum, which will hasten our victory.

 - If we spend all our resources passing the “Restore Democracy” amendment, other issues will fall by the wayside (e.g., more species will be lost, more people killed in war, etc.). – The fact is that we are losing on all fronts now.
 We haven’t even been able to stop our two overt wars, let alone hundreds of covert ones, because our “leaders” are beholden to those who control the money they need to be elected.
 We must get big money out of politics first.
-This will create a more level playing field and allow us to then elect progressives beholden to the people.
+This will create a more fair playing field and allow us to then elect progressives beholden to the people.
 They will then do the bidding of the people instead of the corporations.

 - If we leave the encampments without substantial victory, it will look like we lost. – I’m sure you’ve heard the story of the Trojan horse: The Greeks had tried for a decade to penetrate and defeat the city-state of Troy, their enemy.
 After a string of military failures, the Greek army devised a clever scheme.
 They constructed a large wooden horse, hid several soldiers inside, wheeled it up to the city wall and pretended to sail away.
 The Trojans, thinking they had won, pulled the horse into their fortress city as a trophy.
 That night the Greek soldiers snuck out of the horse and opened the city gates for the rest of the Greek army, which had sailed back under cover of night.
 The Greeks won a decisive victory over Troy, ending the war.